-Now you are getting new people discovering you and your brand through the products that you’ve created now, which is just totally amazing.
-I’m just proud of you, and really excited to see what comes next, Alex.
+Pat Flynn: Now you are getting new people discovering you and your brand through the products that you’ve created now, which is just totally amazing.
+I’m just proud of you, and really excited to see what comes next Alex.
 This is really, really a very encouraging podcast episode, because you said a lot of things that I think a lot of people can relate to.
-I hope you all realize that if you just have the drive to figure things out, you will succeed just like Alex.
+I hope you all realize that if you just have the drive to figure things out you will succeed just like Alex.

-You had mentioned earlier that, or a number of things—that you were scared before going live on Facebook, figuring out how to sell things.
+Pat Flynn: You had mentioned earlier that, or a number of things that you were scared, before going live on Facebook.
+Figuring out how to sell things.
 That you are not an expert, that you don’t know the tech stuff very well, yet you were able to figure this out.
-I want you to finish off the episode by sharing with everybody who is listening right now—it’s at the start of the new year.
-We have plans, and there are doubts.
+I want you to finish off the episode by sharing with everybody who is listening right now.
+It’s at the start of the new year.
+We have plans, and there is doubts.
 How do you encourage those people to fight through those doubts, and take action so they can find success as well in their own way?

-I went on Facebook Live.
+Alex Jimenez: I went on Facebook live.
 If it was horrible and people hated it, I could delete it.
 Put your face out there online, it is a very scary thing to do.
-I’ve been very very fortunate that over the years I’ve had really, really negative comments.
+I’ve been very very fortunate that over the years I’ve had really really negative comments.
 I’m still grateful for that.
 Putting yourself out there is also about being authentic and being yourself.
-I was scared to put myself out there, but I found that in just being me, whether it’s clumsy or silly or unorganized or just showing how much . . .
-Even being vulnerable and putting your heart on your sleeve.
+I was scared to put myself out there, but I found that in just being me, whether it’s clumsy or silly or unorganized or just showing how much … Even being vulnerable and putting your heart on your sleeve.
 That might sound cheesy but it has worked.
 You got to try it.
 That’s all you can do is try, otherwise you’ll never know.